The Sunne in Splendour: Plot summary

 The story begins in 1459 with Richard as a young boy, and ends in 1485 with his defeat at the Battle of Bosworth Field.

 The earliest chapters portray Richard as a sensitive child who idolizes his hedonistic oldest brother Edward and is mentored by his second oldest, the wise-beyond-his-years Edmund.
-As Edward and Edmund support their father in his rebellion against the Lancastrians, Richard witnesses the horrors of war firsthand when his family home is sacked, and his mother sends him and his near-in-age brother George to Burgundy for safekeeping.
+As Edward and Edmund support their father Richard of York, 3rd Duke of York in his rebellion against the Lancastrians, Richard witnesses the horrors of war firsthand when his family home is sacked.
+Richard's mother Cecily Neville, Duchess of York sends him and his near-in-age brother George to the Duchy of Burgundy for safekeeping.

 When his father and Edmund are killed, Edward leads the House of York to victory and becomes king as Edward IV.
-Richard and George are fostered with the Earl of Warwick, and they become close to his daughters Anne and Isabel.
+Richard and George are fostered with Richard Neville, 16th Earl of Warwick, and they become close to his daughters Anne and Isabel.
 Warwick has a falling out with Edward over his marriage to Elizabeth Woodville which eventually leads Warwick to switch sides to the Lancastrian cause.
 Richard stays loyal to Edward, even as his betrothal to Anne is broken and Edward is briefly deposed.
-George, however, sides with Warwick and marries Isabel believing Warwick will put him on the throne.
-However, when it is clear that Warwick can't make George king, Warwick marries Anne to the Lancastrian heir and pledges support to Henry VI.
+George, however, sides with Warwick and marries Isabel.
+George believes Warwick will put him on the throne.
+However, when it is clear that Warwick can't make George king, Warwick marries Anne to the Lancastrian heir Edward of Westminster, Prince of Wales.
+Warwick pledges support to Henry VI of England, Edward's father.

 Richard develops into a brave and able commander, and he helps Edward take back his throne.
 When it is clear they will win, George rejoins their side.
-By this time Warwick is dead and Anne is now a widow, and Edward shows mercy on her due to her age and the fact that Richard still cares for her.
+By this time Warwick is dead and Anne is a widow, with Edward of Westminster having been killed in battle.
+Edward of York shows mercy on her due to her age and the fact that Richard still cares for her.
 He places her in George and Isabel's care, but George wishes to keep Anne's fortune for himself and plans to make Anne disappear.
 With the help of a loyal servant, Anne escapes and hides as a kitchen maid.
 Richard rescues her, and once they are married, they return to her childhood home.